DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

-To evaluate the real-world practicality of \THEMODEL\ when facing agnostic scenarios, we conduct experiments on different environments and parameters to show the effectiveness of the proposed simulation model.
-The experiments demonstrate the ability of \THEMODEL\ to (1) reveal potential security issues and (2) generate adversarial evaluation data that is aligned with the real world in applications.
+To evaluate the real-world attack capability of \THEMODEL, we conduct experiments on different environments and parameters to show the effectiveness of the proposed alignment method.
+The experiments demonstrate the ability of \THEMODEL\ to (1) reveal potential security issues and (2) generate PAEs that are robust in the more complex deployment environments.

-\textbf{Results in Physical Environments:} We implement our model and deploy it with edge-computing devices (\textit{2080Ti}) and the local area network (LAN), and evaluate the attack performance of the framework within the physical environment.
-As shown in Figure~\ref{fig:phy_vis}, our method generally achieved higher attack performance.
-Although our attacks are experimental, real attacks can be realized with dynamic materials (e.g., color-changing costumes~\cite{kim2021biomimetic}) and spread through transformation simulation.
-Furthermore, we find that presenting the static patch in varying conditions could also the attack effectiveness, indicating that the adversarial examples generated by our method achieve a balance between attack adaptability and robustness, and the visualization, including more cases showing the adaptability and the robustness, is provided in the \textit{supplementary material}.
+$\bullet$ \textbf{Results in Physical Environments:} We implement our model and deploy it on laptop, and evaluate the attack performance of the framework within the physical environment.
+As shown in \textcolor{red}{Figure}~\ref{fig:phy_vis}, our method achieves higher attack performance since neither of the two static PAEs caused the target detector to miss the detection.
+Additional physical experiments, accompanied by visualized figures and videos that demonstrate real-time adaptability to lightning changes and robustness against physical disturbances, are provided in the \textit{supplementary material}.

-\textbf{Confirmation of Physical Robustness:} ~ Since accurate location as model input may be difficult to obtain in applications, we perform tests with inaccurate inputs.
-As shown in Table~\ref{tab:location_roubustness}, the attack performance did not drop much as we resample the patch locations, which is attributed to the implicit regularization of DNN and augmentation pipeline.
+$\bullet$ \textbf{Confirmation of Physical Robustness:} ~ Since an accurate location, as the input of $\mathcal G$, may be difficult to obtain in applications, we perform tests with inaccurate inputs.
+During the training, the patch location is encoded into the generator's input $\mathbf{P}_X$, and patches' positioning parameters $\boldsymbol \theta$ are drawn from the distribution $p$ defined by Table~\ref{tab:transformation}.
+In Table~\ref{tab:location_roubustness}, \textit{Randomized} denotes the patch locations corresponding to $\boldsymbol \theta$ and $\mathbf P_X$ are \emph{i.i.d.} parameters drawn from $p$, or the patch position and the generator's positioning input are unrelated, and \textit{Accurate Input} denotes they share identical positioning parameters for each person attack test case.
+As the table shows, the attack performance did not drop much as we resampled the patch locations, which is attributed to the implicit regularization of DNN and the augmentation pipeline.
 Moreover, the attack performance is still significantly higher than the baselines in the main performance evaluation.
-This indicates that the model can leverage precise location information when available, while still maintaining relatively high performance even with inaccurate location inputs.
+This indicates that the model can leverage precise location information when available while still maintaining relatively high performance even with inaccurate location inputs.